llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/exception-rethrow.rst

     return 0;
   }

-Above program will be terminated with:
+The above program will be terminated with:

 .. code-block:: text